wseis/qmra/docs/source/index.rst

 .. note::

     For calculating the overall mean performance of the system, the mean of the *removal fractions* has to be calculated and not the mean of the log-values.
+    So, if your individual LRV observations are 1, 2, and 3, the mean LRV is **not** 2, but only 1.43.

 \